mariohernandez/components-for-beginners/exercises/exercise-3/README.md

 * Just like we did with previous components, we are first checking if there is content to render before declaring the fields and their wrappers
 * We are re-using the **heading** component by using an `@include` statatement and mapping each key to the respective key from the card's JSON.
 We may need to update this later to streamline the nesting process.
 * With the tags we loop through the `tags` array and then add each tag item as a list item in the unordered list.
 Using `<ul>...</ul>` for listing of content like this is best practice
 * Just as we did with the Hero and other components, we are using BEM to name the CSS classes.
-We are also setting a namespace for this coomponent by naming each class with `card__*`
+We are also setting a namespace for this component by naming each class with `card__*`

 #### Component styles